 The project should be one that is meaningful to the participant’s unit.
 Therefore, it is important that participants develop the project in consultation with unit leaders at the time of nomination.
-Past projects have included negotiating strategic plans, developing and getting approval for new academic programs, spearheading new policies and procedures for evaluating graduate students, developing review processes for clinical faculty, and reorganizing a department.
+Past projects have included negotiating strategic plans, developing and getting approval for new academic programs, spearheading new policies and procedures for evaluating graduate students, developing review processes for career-track faculty, and reorganizing a department.

 Who pays for the program?

 The Provost’s Office covers expenses for the retreat, online instruction, and face-to-face sessions.

 Who should participate in PLA?

 Candidates must be faculty (either tenured/tenure track or career track).
 It is recommended that the participants have at least three years at WSU and no more than a few years beyond promotion to associate professor rank.
 The purpose of the program is to recognize and build the next generation of University leaders.
 A nomination to the PLA is not a guarantee of promotion, but a recognition of potential by the nominators.